scummvm/scummvm/doc/docportal/settings/engine.rst

 .. _support:

 Mouse support
-	Enables mouse support.
-Allows use of the mouse for movement and in game menus.
+	Enables mouse support for movement and in game menus.

 	*mousesupport*